 Mirko Guadagnini – tenor

-Mirko Guadagnini is the only Italian tenor of the current generation who has sung, performed, and recorded all three roles of the Trittico Monteverdiano with important conductors such as William Christie, Claudio Cavina and Rinaldo Alessandrini.
+Mirko Guadagnini is the only Italian tenor of the current generation who has sung, performed and recorded all three roles of Monteverdi’s triptych (Orfeo, Ulisse and Nerone) with important conductors such as William Christie, Claudio Cavina and Rinaldo Alessandrini.

 Alongside the baroque repertoire, he has also a profound knowledge of contemporary works and authors.

 Since 2000, he has been performing the most renowned cycles in the lied tradition, such as Die Winterreise, Die schöne Müllerin, Die schöne Magelone and Dichterliebe, ranging from Britten to Mahler, Haydn and Beethoven.

 He made his debut as conductor in 2013 with the Petite Messe by Rossini.
 Since, he has intensified his conducting activity, giving a number of concerts both at Festival Liederiadi (Chabrier, Debussy, Misa criolla, Stabat Mater by Pergolesi, Via Crucis by Liszt) and in other venues in Milano.

 In 2015, he has also conducted an opera transposition of Romancero Gitano by Castelnuovo-Tedesco, named Volver, and in March 2016 the opera Amadigi di Gaula by Handel at Piccolo Teatro Studio in Milano.